Sage Bambino Plus Review

 Dritan Alsela Motta Milk Jugs for Latte Art

-The Sage blurb & instructions tell you that you need to utilize the jug that comes with the machine in order to work with the auto milk texturing feature.
+The Sage blurb & instructions tell you that you need to work with the jug that comes with the machine in order to utilize the auto milk texturing feature.
 I have come to favour the 500ml Motta milk jugs recently, the jugs used by latte art king Dritan Alsela.

 Keep the jug on the sensor.

-As I pointed out earlier, I didn’t do this during my first video review, and as a result it didn’t work adequately because the machine didn’t know what temp the milk was at.
+As I pointed out earlier, I didn’t do this during my first video review, and as a result it didn’t work appropriately because the machine didn’t find out what temp the milk was at.

 The position of the jug is towards the back of the drip tray, so you have to remember to press the jug towards the back so it’s sitting on top of the sensor.

 Keep the sensor dry.
-I’ve found in some cases the foam and the temp to be slightly inconsistent, however someone told me via a YouTube comment that this occurs when you don’t keep the sensor dry.
+I’ve found in some cases the foam and the temp to be mildly inconsistent, but someone told me via a YouTube comment that this takes place when you don’t keep the sensor dry.

 So I experimented with wiping the temp sensor before steaming to ensure it’s dry, and this does seem to be the case – so simply check the temp sensor is dry before steaming milk on auto.